opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldline-saferpay/PAYMENT_PAGE/README.md

 a) [Create your Worldine Saferpay test account](https://test.saferpay.com/BO/SignUp?lang=en).

-b) Create a Worldine payment integration in OPF
+b) Create a Worldine payment integration in OPF.

 c) Get the credentials of your Worldine Saferpay integration.